elninotech/uppload/content/backends/php.md

 If you have a PHP backend, you can receive files uploaded by Uppload just like you would with HTML forms, using `$_FILES`.

-By default, the [Axios uploader](/uploaders/axios) uses the `file` key, so you can get the image like this:
+By default, the [XHR uploader](/uploaders/xhr) uses the `file` key, so you can get the image like this:

 ```php
 <?php